calcaide/plop-react-webpack/README.md

 ## Usage

-Create a folder for your project: `$ mkdir my-project`.

 First, you should install the generator: `$ npm install plop-react-webpack`

 Create in the root of your project a `plopfile.js` with this content: